All Products

 Environment Variables

-After you configure this parameter, Simple Log Service adds environment variable-related fields to logs.
-For example, set the Environment Variable Name parameter to VERSION and the Tag Name parameter to env_version.
-If the environment variable settings of a container include VERSION=v1.0.0, Simple Log Service adds the __tag__:__env_version__: v1.0.0 field to logs.
+The environment variables.
+After you configure this parameter, SLS adds environment variable-related fields to logs.
+For example, if you set the Environment Variable Name parameter to VERSION and the Tag Name parameter to env_version, SLS adds the __tag__:__env_version__: v1.0.0 field to logs if the environment variable settings of a container include VERSION=v1.0.0,

 Pod Labels

-After you configure this parameter, Simple Log Service adds Kubernetes pod label-related fields to logs.
-For example, set the Pod Label Name parameter to app and the Tag Name parameter to k8s_pod_app.
-If the label settings of a Kubernetes cluster include app=serviceA, Simple Log Service adds the __tag__:__k8s_pod_app__: serviceA field to logs.
+The pod labels.
+After you configure this parameter, SLS adds Kubernetes pod label-related fields to logs.
+For example, if you set the Pod Label Name parameter to app and the Tag Name parameter to k8s_pod_app, SLS adds the __tag__:__k8s_pod_app__: serviceA field to logs if the label settings of a Kubernetes cluster include app=serviceA.

 Maximum Log Length (Unit: Bytes)